AgnitumuS/ubjs/tutorials/security.md

   - `Anonymous`: this role is assigned to any non-authorized user
   - `Everyone`: this role for any anonymous users and all users who have been authenticated

-We recommends at least one user to be added into Admin role in addition to the `admin` user.
+We recommend at least one user to be added into Admin role in addition to the `admin` user.
 Having at least two administrators at all times helps protect against a single admin user being locked out from a potential security breach.

 ## Authorization & authentication